 MSF and search and rescue

-Between May 2015 and December 2018, we provided search and rescue operations with boats in the Central Mediterranean.
-In December 2018, we ended the last of our search and rescue activities when we were forced to terminate the operations of the search and rescue boat Aquarius, which we operated in partnership with SOS MEDITERRANEE.
+Since May 2015 we have provided search and rescue operations with boats in the Central Mediterranean Sea.
+For seven months, between December 2018 and July 2019, we had no search and rescue activities when we were forced to terminate search and rescue activities on the boat Aquarius, which we operated in partnership with SOS MEDITERRANEE.
 In July 2019, we returned to search and rescue operations, again with SOS MEDITERRANEE, with the boat Ocean Viking.

-During our Search and Rescue operations, MSF had been shot at by the European-funded Libyan coast guard and repeatedly accused of collusion with traffickers.
+During our Search and Rescue operations, MSF has been shot at by the European-funded Libyan coast guard and repeatedly accused of collusion with traffickers.

 Migrants, refugees, and asylum seekers in Libya face high levels of violence, extortion, and arbitrary detention with serious consequences to their physical and mental health.
 For these reasons, among others, returning people rescued at sea to Libya is a clear breach of international maritime, refugee, and humanitarian law.